denizgenc/my-public-notes/security/web_security_malcolm_mcdonald/ch03_how_browsers_work.md

 the tree, as the JavaScript may attempt to interact with elements in the tree that are not there yet.
 To fix this, `<script>` tags usually have a `defer` attribute, which means the JavaScript is only executed once all the HTML is parsed into the DOM.

+JavaScript is an enticing target for attackers as it opens up the possibility of remote code execution in lots of different ways.
+To reduce the avenues in which an attacker can use JavaScript, we have the **browser security model**.

+The security model executes JavaScript in a sandbox, where it cannot do the following:
+- Start new processes
+- Access other processes
+- Access arbitrary portions of the system memory (can only access memory from within its own sandbox)
+- Read and write from the disk.
+Sites can store data locally, but there's no interface to the actual filesystem.
+- Access the OS's network layer
+- Call OS functions

+So what *can* JavaScript do?
+- Read/write to the DOM
+- Create ("register") event listeners to respond to user actions on the page
+- Make HTTP requests
+- Open new web pages or refresh the URL, but only on a user action
+- Write to the browser history, and go backwards and forwards in the history
+- Ask for the user's location, for permission to send desktop notifications, for mic access etc.

+These restrictions don't stop cross-site scripting (XSS) attacks, which can read credit card details, credentials, etc.  Even a tiny amount of code can be dangerous - because JavaScript can write to the DOM, a one liner can pull in more and more `<script>` tags.
+Protecting a site against cross-site scripting is covered in chapter 7.

+## Everything else the browser does
+Browsers aren't just rendering pipelines and JavaScript interpreters:
+- Communicate with the OS to resolve and cache DNS queries
+- Verify security certificates
+- Perform TLS handshakes and encrypt HTTP
+- Store and transmit cookies